pokynmr/iPick/README.md

 ## Introduction

-The iPick program is available as a module for the NMRFAM-SPARKY.
-It is highly recommended that you use the SPARKY module instead of the command line tool.
+The iPick program is available as a module for the POKY and NMRFAM-SPARKY.
+It is highly recommended that you use the POKY/SPARKY module instead of the command line tool.
 The main reasons are the ease of work and the extended capabilities provided in the module.
 For example, using the SPARKY module, you can easily select the experiment you are interested in and click a button to perform the peak picking task.
 There are also many capabilities built into the module.
 One example is the newly proposed *Reliability Score* feature that can help a researcher to determine the noise peaks easily.